 On September 28, 2010 Mr. Peter Coorey was appointed President and Chief Executive Officer of the Company by the Board, replacing Mr. Lawson Pillay.
 Mr. Pillay resigned from the Board October 28, 2010.
-Also on September 28, 2010, several new members were appointed to the Board comprising, at the time Mr. Colin Lu (Guang) as Director and Secretary, and Mr. Henry Soo as a Director.
-Mr. Soo later resigned on August 10, 2011 and was replaced by Mr. Vivian Phillips, who continues to serve as a Director.
+Other members who have since been appointed with Mr Colin Lu being appointed on September 28, 2010 as Director and Secretary, and Mr Vivian Philips who resigned from the Board on October 7, 2013.